Richard Roberts (evangelist): Family

 Against the wishes of his family and friends, Roberts married Patricia "Patti" Holcombe on November 27, 1968.
 In his book, He’s The God of a Second Chance, Roberts wrote that the marriage was "a terrible mistake that I didn't know how to get out of," but that he did not believe in divorce.
 Together they have two children, Christi (b.
 1971) and Juli (b.
 1972).
 Patti filed for divorce in 1978.
 In 1983, she released a book called Ashes to Gold, discussing her thoughts on Roberts' ministry and university.

 Because of his high-profile divorce, Roberts believed it was important to go before the executive staff of the ministry and the university to discuss his desire to remarry and seek their approval.
 They approved his request.
 Several weeks later, on January 11, 1980, Roberts married Lindsay Salem at the campus chapel of Rollins College.

 Together, Richard and Lindsay had four children.
-After several miscarriages, their first child, Richard Oral, was born on January 17, 1984.
-Within hours, complications developed and he died 36 hours after birth.
-Jordan was born in 1985.
-Olivia was born in 1987.
-Chloe was born in 1989.
+After several miscarriages, their first child, Richard Oral, (born on January 17, 1984) who, within hours, developed complications and died 36 hours after birth.
+Their other children are Jordan (b.
+1985), Olivia (b.
+1987) and Chloe (b.
+1989).
 Roberts has 3 grandchildren.

 Career

 Oral Roberts Evangelistic Association

 At 19, Roberts joined his father's ministry and became immediately involved in several areas of the ministry including radio, television and traveling with his father on domestic and international crusades.
 His first trip was in December of the same year to Haiti singing with the music team, Oral Roberts Collegians.
 His first area of responsibility was reorganizing and developing the Collegians music group into the World Action Singers.
-Roberts and this group would be featured in the new Sunday morning television program, taped in Los Angeles and prime-time television specials that were taped in different locations around the world.
+Roberts and this group were featured in the new Sunday morning television program, taped in Los Angeles and prime-time television specials that were taped in different locations around the world.

 Over the next decade Roberts sang on the television programs and produced more than 15 record albums.
-When not involved in television production Roberts traveled the US and around the world performing in concerts and speaking at ministry sponsored events, as the ministry continued to raise funds to complete the building of the University.
+When not involved in television production Roberts traveled the US and around the world performing in concerts and speaking at ministry sponsored events, as the ministry continued to raise funds to complete the building of the university.
 In addition, Roberts travelled and sang in numerous healing meetings with Kathryn Kuhlman from 1973-1975.

-Roberts’ world falls apart after his wife (Patti) filed for divorce.
+Roberts’ world fell apart after his wife, Patti, filed for divorce.
 In the book Expect a Miracle, Oral Roberts remembered his son coming to his office devastated, explaining what had just happened, asking what was to become of him and his work in the ministry.
 Oral noted that numerous individuals, including close friends and ministers, advised him to remove Richard from the Ministry, send him overseas for a number of years, and even disown him.
 After prayer, Oral believed that God was not through with Richard, and he was still to be involved in the ministry.